-- The garden area is current left to grass with the local wildflowers left to grow through the reeds each Spring.
+- The garden area is left to grass with the local wild and machair flowers growing through the reeds each spring.

 We are delighted to have been recognised as GOLD level by Green Tourism and to have won ‘Best Green Holiday Home in Europe 2016’.
 But, where we fall short, we commit to better.
 We continuously assess and seek to improve, to keep abreast of advances in technology and practice to go beyond what is required.